sifis-home/wp2-documents/wp2-deliverable-2.1/wp2-deliverable-2-1.md

 - Reusability: the ability to reuse a piece of software in creating another program, in the case of minor modifications.
 - Portability: the ability of the system to run on different hardware and software platforms.
 This parameter is facilitated by modular design.
 - Readability: a software is defined as readable if there is an ease in understanding the reading of the code and its organization and implementation.
-- Modularity: useful to measure how many modules a software is composed of.
+- Modularity: useful to measure how many modules that compose a software artifact.
 Modules are portions of source code containing instructions written to be reused multiple times in the same program.

 External parameters can be classified as follows [@codecomplete2]:

 - Correctness: The degree to which a system is free from faults in its specification, design, and implementation.
 - Usability: The ease with which users can learn and use a system.
-Efficiency Minimal use of system resources, including memory and execution time.
+- Efficiency Minimal use of system resources, including memory and execution time.
-- Reliability: The ability of a system to perform its required functions under stated conditions whenever required—having a long mean time between failures.
+- Reliability: A system's ability to perform its required functions under stated conditions whenever required having a long mean time between failures.
-- Integrity: The degree to which a system prevents unauthorized or improper access to its programs and its data.
-The idea of integrity includes restricting unauthorized user accesses as well as ensuring that data is accessed properly—that is, that tables with parallel data are modified in parallel, that date fields contain only valid dates, and so on.
+- Integrity: The degree to which a system prevents unauthorized or improper access to its programs and data.
+The idea of integrity includes restricting unauthorized user accesses and ensuring that data is accessed properly—that is, that tables with parallel data are modified in parallel, that date fields contain only valid dates, and so on.
 - Adaptability: The extent to which a system can be used, without modification, in applications or environments other than those for which it was specifically designed.
 - Accuracy: The degree to which a system, as built, is free from error, especially with respect to quantitative outputs.
-Accuracy differs from correctness; it is a determination of how well a system does the job it’s built for rather than whether it was built correctly.
+Accuracy differs from correctness; it is a determination of how well a system does the job it's built for rather than whether it was built correctly.
 - Robustness: The degree to which a system continues to function in the presence of invalid inputs or stressful environmental conditions.

 In this work, the interest is focused on *internal parameters* since the final goal is strictly related to the developers' point of view and not to the users'.